 If you set model configuration parameter S-function upgrades

 error, the code

-generator instructs you to upgrade S-functions that you create with the
+generator instructs you to upgrade S-functions generated from subsystems.
+The S-function

 system target file does not register run-time parameters.
 Run-time parameters are only

-You can work around this limitation by setting parameter S-function upgrades
+To work around this limitation, set parameter S-function upgrades

-When using the S-function system target file, the code generator restricts I/O to correspond to the root model Inport and Outport blocks (or the Inport and Outport blocks of the Subsystem block from which the S-function target was generated).
+When using the S-function system target file, the code generator restricts input and output to correspond to the root model Inport and Outport blocks (or the Inport and Outport blocks of the Subsystem block from which the S-function target was generated).
 The code generator does not produce code for Goto or From blocks.